 J-PAL launches Energy and Environment Projects

-The J-PAL Environment & Energy Initiative aims to identify solutions to energy and environment challenges confronting developing countries.
+Aim to identify solutions to energy and environment challenges confronting developing countries

 The Abdul Latif Jameel Poverty Action Lab (J-PAL) is a global research center working to reduce poverty by ensuring that policy is informed by scientific evidence.
 Anchored by a network of 168 affiliated professors at universities around the world, J-PAL conducts randomized impact evaluations to answer critical questions in the fight against poverty.